• Skip to primary navigation

 6. Campfire Cooking Challenges

-This helps you enjoy different meals and makes you an improved cook.
+This helps you enjoy different meals and makes you a better cook.

-But cooking in group camping also creates a different flavor.
+But cooking in a group while camping also creates a different flavor.
 You can make it a fun game where everyone cooks or assembles something over the fire.

 You can give recipe ideas like foil packet meals, banana boats, or hot dogs on sticks.
 These are only my ideas, you can get your own.